 a.
 Direct negative feedback is not appreciated in Indian culture, tries to validate it b.
-Direct reportees are not open with their managers in Indian culture important in receiving genuine feedback and it is tough to implement.
+Direct reportees are not open with their managers in Indian culture

 Most of the Indian research participants felt that they would not prefer to give/receive negative feedback directly.
 Direct negative feedback can also create a lot of demotivation among Indian feedback recipients.
 Negative feedback should be enclosed with positive feedback to make the 360 - degree feedback exercise impactful.